Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Introduction

-\inlineheadingbf{Novelty} (1)~This paper closes the 19~years old gap of knowledge by investigating the applicability of IMC to software verification.
+\inlineheadingbf{Novelty} (1)~This paper closes the two decades old gap of knowledge by investigating the applicability of IMC to software verification.
 We analyze the characteristics of IMC in the context of software verification, and our empirical evaluation indicates its competitiveness against the state-of-the-art approaches.
-(2)~Our replication of the IMC algorithm as open-source implementation broadens the spectrum of available software-verification techniques, which might have important implications in practice, because researchers, developers, and tool users now have more choices at their disposal.
-(3)~While the application of large-block encoding to program analysis has a long history, to the best of our knowledge, using large-block encoding to represent an algorithm originated from a different research community for software is a new idea, which may shed light on the efficient adoptions of other algorithms.
+(2)~Our replication of the IMC algorithm as open-source implementation broadens the spectrum of available software-verification techniques, which is important in practice because researchers, developers, and tool users now have more choices at their disposal.
+(3)~While the application of large-block encoding to program analysis has a long history, to the best of our knowledge, using large-block encoding to represent an algorithm that originated from a different research community for software is a new idea, which may shed light on the efficient adoptions of other algorithms.

 \inlineheadingbf{Significance} IMC is an important verification algorithm in hardware verification.
-It is a risk to leave the potential of it unleveraged for the verification of software.
+It is a risk to leave the potential of it unexplored for the verification of software.
 Therefore, we believe that the knowledge about the algorithm's adoption to software is a significant improvement of the state of the art and has the potential to inspire other works in the area of software verification.

 \inlineheadingbf{Correctness} We show the correctness of our algorithms in~\cref{thm:imc-soundness}.
-Our implementation is based on components from the \cpachecker framework, which is a well-maintained software project with lots of evidence that the components work well.
-Large-block encoding is a sound component from the literature.
+Our implementation is based on components from the \cpachecker framework~\cite{CPACHECKER}, which is a well-maintained software project with lots of evidence that the components work well.
+Large-block encoding is a sound component from the literature~\cite{LBE,ABE}.

-The effectiveness and efficiency of our implementation is empirically evaluated with experiments on a large benchmark set.
-We discuss possible threats to validity that might affect the soundness of our conclusions from the experimental results.
+The effectiveness and efficiency of our implementation is empirically evaluated with experiments on a large benchmark set in~\cref{sect:evaluation}.
+We discuss possible threats to validity that might affect the soundness of our conclusions from the experimental results in \cref{sec:threats}.